If you don't take control over your inventory, your inventory will control you.

 Inventory control can feel like an overwhelming task, but it doesn't have to be.
 Here's an example of how it can work.

-Let's say that you're an inventory control manager and you discover that you have a batch of products on hand that aren't selling.
-This dead stock takes up valuable space in your inventory and is nearing the end of its life cycle.
+Let's say you're an inventory control manager and discover that you have a batch of products on hand that isn't selling.
+This deadstock–see what is dead stock–takes up valuable space in your inventory and is nearing the end of its life cycle.
 In this case, you'll need to know how to manage a warehouse so that you can get rid of the excess inventory.

 As an inventory control manager, you need to find a way to turn over these products and perform inventory reduction.
 One option would be to bundle them with more in-demand products in a subscription box using a subscription box platform.
-This is known as product kitting, and is just one of many options open to you when practicing inventory control.
+This is known as kitting and is just one of many options open to you when practicing inventory control.

 Synonyms for Inventory Control

 There are many different terms for the process of inventory control.
-Here are just a few you may come across in your travels:
+Here are just a few you may come across in your career:

 - Stock management